silviyag/Quiz/README.md

 ## Collaboration
 ***

 > This project was an internship provided by the Darmstadt University of Applied Sciences.
-> Advice on how to proceed in this project was received from the Damrstadt University of Applied Sciences
+Advice on how to proceed in this project was received from the Damrstadt University of Applied Sciences.

 ## FAQs
 ...